inference-labs-inc/sertn_whitepaper/README.md

 # Zero Knowledge Verified Inference Network

 ## Overview
 This repository contains the LaTeX source code for our whitepaper.
-This document presents a comprehensive analysis of our plans to built the first network purpose built for verified inferences.
+This document presents a comprehensive analysis of our plans to build a network solely for verified artificial intelligence inferences and operations.

 ## File Structure
 - `zk-vin-whitepaper.tex`: The main LaTeX file that compiles the entire whitepaper.